gabriel-rcpereira/votingapp-v1/README.md

 - [x] Remove Pool Options Gateway
 - [x] Validate the domain and endpoint attributes according to their needs
 - [x] Replace the current exceptions with customized ones
-- [ ] Handle the Pool and Pool Options according to the relation Aggregate and Aggregate Root
+- [x] Handle the Pool and Pool Options according to the relation Aggregate and Aggregate Root
+  - I dropped this requirement.
+The adopted approach to maintain the relationship between both doesn't fit the application requirements.\
+  Spring Data deletes the aggregate and then recreates them again.
 - [x] Implement the controller advice and define a well-structured error response.\
 The error message must contain the error code and details.\
 The http status response should follow the RestFul best practices.
 - [ ] Implement the unit tests
+  - This task was postponed.
+I implemented some unit tests by using AWS Code Whisperer and I got surprised how it incredibly works well.\
+  I'm still using the free version.
 - [ ] Refactor the Integration Tests

 ## References